Heinrich Cotta: Early life

 Initially learning forestry from his father, in 1784–85 Cotta enrolled at the University of Jena, where he studied mathematics, natural sciences and cameralism (public administration).
 In 1785, he returned to Zillbach to teach forestry at one of the earliest master schools of forestry, with his father.
+The school was established with support from Duke Carl August.
+Cotta became a forester in 1789.
+In 1795 he married Christiane née Ortmann at Kaltennordheim.
 In 1801 he became a member of the forestry college in Eisenach, while continuing his work at Zillbach.
 During this time his reputation grew, and in 1810 Cotta was appointed director of Forstvermessung und Taxation (Forest Mensuration and Taxation) by Frederick Augustus I of Saxony.

 Founder of the Royal Saxon Academy of Forestry

 In 1811, he established a forestry school at Tharandt, near Dresden, together with its arboretum, the Forstbotanischer Garten Tharandt, still in existence.
 The school later would be known as the Royal Saxon Academy of Forestry; and lives on today as site of the Department of Forestry of Dresden University of Technology.
 The new forestry school attracted students throughout Europe, and in 1813 was visited by Johann Wolfgang von Goethe.
+Alexander von Humboldt also visited him at Tharandt.
 In 1841, Cotta was given an award by Tsar Nicholas I in recognition of his efforts at Tharandt.